-- Identify local- and state-level stakeholders who should help plan your mental health court
+- Identify local- and state-level stakeholders who can help plan your mental health court.

-- Articulate common mental health court goals and ways of measuring these goals
+- Articulate common mental health court goals and ways to measure these goals.

 2.1.
 Which of the following groups of stakeholders do you think will face the most obstacles in starting a mental health court?

 2.2.
-Sheriff Wall of Water County, a hypothetical county planning a mental health court, is interested in participating in the planning process for the new mental health court, but obviously has many demands on his time.
+Sheriff Wall of Water County (a hypothetical county planning a mental health court) is interested in participating in the planning process for the new mental health court but has many demands on his time.
 How can the planners involve him in the process?
 Check all that apply.

 2.3.
 Which of the following considerations are important for collecting baseline data to measure recidivism among individuals with mental illnesses?
 Check all that apply.

 2.4.
 True or False: A mental health court should begin accepting participants within one month of beginning the planning process.

 2.5.
 Which of the following are common challenges for identifying and linking mental health court participants to appropriate treatment and supports?